EffieChantzi/COMBSecretomics/README.md

 ```
 3. The user is asked to select the cut-off threshold (in percent) for the coefficient of
 variation of the protein release measurements (see section "Coefficient of variation" in
 the Supplementary Information for more details).

-In our case study the value 25 was used.
+Here, the value 25 was used.

 Other values can be set accordingly.
 A low value ensures that proteins with low levels of
 technical variability are kept for further analysis.
 ```

 ```
 4. The user is asked to enter the number of resampling based validation datasets to be
 created (see section "Resampling statistics" in the main article for more details).

-In
-our study the value 500 was used.
+Here, the value 500 was used.

 Other values can be set accordingly.
 The higher this
 number, the more datasets are going to be created, which is advisable especially if
 several intra-plate replicate measurements are employed.
 ```